No898/Panda-and-Pig/README.md

 # Panda-and-Pig

-On way to understand more canvas i wrote this by Chris Courses
+On way to understand more canvas i wrote this with help by  Chris Courses

 link to his github and youtube tutorial </br>
 https://github.com/chriscourses/kings-and-pigs</br>